RaspberryPiFoundation/scratch-curriculum/nl-NL/Scratch 1/Ghostbusters/Ghostbusters.md

 ## Community Contributed Translation { .challenge .pdf-hidden }

 This project was translated by Jeroen Dekker.
 Our amazing translation volunteers help us give children around the world the chance to learn to code.
-You can help us reach more children by translating a Code Club project via [Github](https://github.com/CodeClub/curriculum_documentation/blob/master/contributing.md) or by getting in touch with us at hello@codeclubworld.org.
+You can help us reach more children by translating a Code Club project via [Github](https://github.com/CodeClub/curriculum_documentation/blob/master/contributing.md) or by getting in touch with us at hello@codeclubworld.